List of Miraculous: Tales of Ladybug & Cat Noir characters: Gabriel Agreste

 Gabriel Agreste / Hawk Moth / Shadow Moth / Monarch (born Gabi Grassette; voiced by Keith Silverstein in the English dub and Antoine Tomé in the French version) was a famous fashion designer, and Adrien's strict and emotionally abusive father.
-He served as the main antagonist of the first five seasons, his motives being to obtain Ladybug and Cat Noir's Miraculouses so he can use their combined power to restore his comatose wife Émilie.
+He served as the main antagonist for the first five seasons, his motives being to obtain Ladybug and Cat Noir's Miraculouses so he can use their combined power to restore his comatose wife Émilie.
 He used the Butterfly Miraculous to transform into the supervillain "Hawk Moth", who can use his butterflies to akumatize someone using their negative emotions and transform them into his superpowered minions.

 In the fourth season, he became "Shadow Moth" by unifying the Butterfly and Peacock Miraculouses, allowing him to use the ability of Amokization as well and later makes Megakumas that can nullify Ladybug's Magical Charms.

 In the fifth season, after getting his hands on every other Miraculous in the Miracle Box by giving the Peacock to Félix, he upgraded into a new form called "Monarch".
-After losing the Rabbit Miraculous to the heroes and being inflicted with a Cataclysm-induced necrosis, Gabriel establishes a partnership with Tomoe Tsurugi to set up the Alliance System, where he remolded the Miraculous jewels into his personal Alliance Rings, smart rings that allow him to channel a Miraculous' power to a villain using the Alliance System. life, he briefly stole the Ladybug and Cat Miraculous from her and decided to respect his wife's wishes, sacrificing his life to save Nathalie; this recreates the universe and allows Marinette to recover all of the Miraculouses.
-The sixth season revealed that Gabriel had operated as "The Diamond" in an as-yet-unnamed secret society of people who wants the Ladybug and Cat Miraculouses in order to make a perfect world for themselves.
+After losing the Rabbit Miraculous to the heroes and being inflicted with a Cataclysm-induced necrosis, Gabriel later partners with Tomoe Tsurugi to develop the 'Alliance System,' incorporating the Miraculous jewels into smart rings to distribute powers to his minions, smart rings that allow him to channel a Miraculous' power to a villain using the Alliance System.
+In his final battle with Ladybug, Monarch learns her identity but is robbed of the Butterfly Miraculous in the process.
+Realizing that he ruined Adrien's life, he briefly stole the Ladybug and Cat Miraculous from her and decided to respect his wife's wishes, sacrificing his life to save Nathalie.

+The sixth season revealed that Gabriel had operated as "The Diamond" in the Kingdom, a secret society of people who desire the Ladybug and Cat Miraculouses in order to make a perfect world for themselves.
+They had known about Gabriel's supervillain identity and that Ladybug covered it up.

 Gabriel has akumatized himself into different villains: